thiagomata/prime-numbers/module.md

 ### Creating the Division and Module Operations

-As we can see in the class [Calc](./src/main/scala/v1/Calc.scala), we can define the division and module operations as follows:
+As we can see in the class [Calc](./src/main/scala/v1/Calc.scala), we can define the division and module operations by extracting these properties from the solved $Div$ as follows:

 ```scala
   def div(a: BigInt, b: BigInt): BigInt = {